marxhendrik/skullandbones/README.md

 Because the introduction of a UiController component into the "normal" MVVM that many people are using might be unusual I want to dedicate an extra explanation as to why I think its necessary.
-There are multiple reasons for it but let me start with what I do not like about many examples I have seen, then explain the abilities and limitations of the ViewModel, then explain some follow up mistakes which result from the previous points and finish with explaining why the UiController alleviates some of these concerns.
+There are multiple reasons for it but let me start with what I do not like about many examples I have seen, then explain the abilities and limitations of the ViewModel, then explain some consequences which result from the previous points and finish with explaining why the UiController alleviates some of these concerns.

 #### I. AntiPatterns in common use